 Welcome to the forensic psychology book of the month page.
-I decided to launch this page on the website in response to a number of e-mails I received, so many thanks to all of you who got in touch.
+I decided to relaunch this page on the website in response to a number of e-mails I received, so many thanks to all of you who got in touch.

 Whether you are new to forensic psychology, currently studying the topic, or consider yourself an expert in the field, each of the books featured as a forensic psychology book of the month will have something to offer you.
 They will also help further your understanding of the application of psychology within the criminal justice system and/or specific areas of forensic psychology theory and practice.